 Here are some interesting ways that are being explored using nanotechnology to produce more efficient and cost-effective energy:

 Producing high efficiency light bulbs.
-A nano-engineered polymer matrix is used in a new style of high efficiency light bulbs.
-The bulbs produce white light, similar to sunlight and can be made in any shape.
+A nano-engineered polymer matrix is used in one style of high efficiency light bulbs.
 The new bulbs have the advantage of being shatterproof and twice the efficiency of compact fluorescence light bulbs.
+Other researchers developing high efficiency LED's using arrays of nano-sized structures called plasmonic cavities.

 Increasing the electricity generated by windmills.
 An epoxy containing carbon nanotubes is being used to make windmill blades.
 Stronger and lower weight blades are made possible by the use of nanotube-filled epoxy.
 The resulting longer blades increase the amount of electricity generated by each windmill.